World Plants Logo

 Fruit Description

 The capsule is oblate, 3.5cm long and 4.5cm wide.
-The pericarp is 3 - 5mm thick when dry, woody.
-The seeds are brown, hairy, hemispherical, about 1.5-2 cm in diameter (
+The pericarp is 3-5mm thick when dry, woody.
+The seeds are brown, hairy, hemispherical, about 1.5-2 cm in diameter.

 Colour Description

 The back of the leaves is light green and the front is dark green and shiny.
 The flowers are stunning gold.
-The young branches are grayish brown and the current year branchlets are purplish brown.
+The young branches are greyish brown and the current year branchlets are purplish brown.

 Texture Description